The Samuel Goldwyn Company: History

-In July 1999, G2 Films was renamed United Artists International.
-As well as all that, UA became an arthouse film producer/distributor.
+In June 1999, MGM announced that it would restructure United Artists as an arthouse film producer/distributor to solely focus on competing with Disney's Miramax Films.
+They also announced that G2 Films would be folded under UA and would be renamed as United Artists International, with the same management and staff.
+UAI's new role would be handling the international sales for UA films overseas.
+In July 2000, MGM announced that it would close down United Artists International, with the possibility of forming a UK-based production operation in its place.
+MGM stated that the closure had been planned as early as December 1999, stating that lucrative international TV output deals had affected the box office results for UA's recent films internationally, and that it was easier to handle the distribution of the films under their new overseas distribution agreement with 20th Century Fox that was due to begin in November of that year.
+After the agreement started, UAI was folded into MGM's own operations.

 The younger Goldwyn has since gone on to found Samuel Goldwyn Films.
 This successor company has continued to release independent films such as What the Bleep Do We Know!? and the Academy Award–nominated The Squid and the Whale.
 Since the new Goldwyn company was formed, MGM currently holds much of the original Goldwyn Company's holdings (including, with few exceptions, the non-Goldwyn-produced properties) that would end up with the library of Orion Pictures, now an MGM division.
-One Goldwyn-produced film, The Hurricane, which was a part of the original Goldwyn Company library, has had its ownership returned to its original distributor, United Artists (also an MGM division).
+However, the Goldwyn Productions library is controlled by the Goldwyn family & licensed to Warner Bros., except for The Hurricane, whose ownership returned to its original distributor, United Artists (also an MGM division).